Golden Cocker Spaniels Are My Favourite!

 I had thrown a few small treats into the centre of the garden to keep him occupied (and out of my hair!), but he was soon back asking for more.

-The photo shows him giving me his paw, asking for a treat.
-It always works for him!
+The photo shows him giving me his paw, asking for another treat.
+With a face as cute as his, it always worked for him!

 A Beautiful Portrait of a Golden Cocker Spaniel